SkiBikePrint/ERCF_Mods/Filamentalist/readme.md

 3. Slippage and grinding at the ERCF gear due to variation of top hat clamping force across the user base.
 4. The sharp bend at the clamp and tension could cause brittle filament to break (Glenn hasn't experienced yet with 3-4 spools that are relatively fresh)
 5. If we are on the edge of gear motor stall.
 We are close to the stall threshold so the risk is that there is enough variation in the user community's ERCF builds, motors, and buffer builds that stall arises as an issue.
 I definitely have occasionally experienced stall if something caused a small increase in resistance.
 I may need to go NEMA17 to provide the headroom but will test on NEMA14 first.
+6. TPU may not be stiff enough to transmit power to the Drive Roller and/or kink/bunch in the bowden path and create a high friction situation that inhibits the ability to unload filament.

 # Printing Guidelines: